Canton Jones: Musical career

 In 2001, Jones launched his own gospel record label, CAJO International. and independently released his first album, 2002's 20 Years, 3 Months & 12 Days, which chronicled his journey to salvation.

 He released his second independent album in 2004: The Password and that same year, collaborated with Lil iROCC Williams on Williams's 2004 debut album, and wrote and performed a song, "You and Me", for the compilation Holy Hip-Hop:Taking the Gospel to the Streets.

 At this time he was now a member of the choir of World Changers International Church and a solo performance at the church attracted the attention of the church's youth pastor, who asked Jones to help him in the youth department.
 Not long after that, he was signed to the church's Arrow Records label, an affiliate of EMI.

 He released his major label debut, Love Jones, in mid-2005, which debuted at number 11 on Billboards Top Gospel Albums chart.
 Following the album's success, Jones toured the US with over 200 appearances that year.

 In November 2005, The Password was re-released nationally at the end of 2005 as The Password: Access Granted and earned him two Grammy nominations.
 His success in 2005 saw him listed in The Atlanta Business Journal at number 19 in their 40 Under 40 chart of Atlanta's rising stars.

 On April 5, 2008, he released Kingdom Business.
 In 2009, he released Kingdom Business, Pt.
 2, and Kingdom Business, Pt.
 3 followed in 2010.

 Jones's fifth and most highly anticipated album for him and for CAJO Records, Dominionaire, was released on February 1, 2011.
 Three singles were released prior to the album's release, "In da Club", "Window", and "G.O.D.", only the first two listed were released on iTunes.

 Later in 2011 Dominionaire Remixed was released, featuring artists like D-MAUB, Messenja and Erica Cumbo.
 In early 2012 he released a live album and DVD.
 In October 2012 Kingdom Business Pt.
 4 was released, along with a mixtape, All Day Jesus, and a five-song EP, Short Fuse.

 On February 18, 2014, Jones released an 18-track mixtape, Lust, Drugs, and Gospel in an effort to assist those who have issues related to lust and drugs.

+In 2021 he was awarded by ABGMA with the Soca and Urban/R&B/Pop Award.

+Personal life

+On October 29, 2021, Jones married Ramona Estell.